 COURSE TITLE DESCRIPTION Agriscience: Animals and Plants Interested in growing plants?
 Want to know about and do more with animals?
 Interested in natural resources?
 This is a year-long, hands-on course that allows you to do it all.
 One semester is spent learning about plants: how to grow them, how they work, and how they feed the world.
 Students learn about plants and their relationship and importance to people.
 Students also study plant classification, cell structure, plant parts and functions, plant processes, plant nutrition and soils.
 The other semester is based upon animalsall kinds of animals.
-Students learn about basic biology, behavior, care and handling of a broad range of species.
+Students learn about basic biology, behavior, care, and handling of a broad range of species.
 Students study domestic livestock production, animal health and nutrition, animal genetics and reproduction, and animal anatomy and physiology.
 Students study the selection, breeding, feeding, care, and marketing of animals, as well as the role of pets and other animals and their interactions with humans.
-Potential for articulated credits with Davenport University 2nd World Language Credit 3rd Science Credit Conservation Biology This program introduces students to the exciting careers in Natural Resource Conservation and Wildlife Biology.
-This laboratory/field-based course involves hands-on learning of ecological science, animal and plant studies (i.e. behavior, identification), job shadowing and field trips.
+2nd World Language Credit 3rd Science Credit 4th Related Math Credit Conservation Biology This program introduces students to the exciting careers in Natural Resource Conservation and Wildlife Biology.
+This laboratory/field-based course involves hands-on learning of ecological science, animal, and plant studies (i.e., behavior, identification), job shadowing and field trips.
 This course will have special emphasis on skills and technology used in this profession.
 Students will have direct contact with natural resource conservationists and wildlife biologists in this field of study.
-They will attain the skills necessary to obtain employment in various careers in Natural Resource Conservation and Wildlife Biology Potential for articulated credits with Davenport University 2nd World Language Credit 3rd Science Credit Horticulture Do you like to grow plants?
+They will attain the skills necessary to obtain employment in various careers in Natural Resource Conservation and Wildlife Biology.
+Potential for articulated credits with Davenport University 2nd World Language Credit 3rd Science Credit 4th Related Math Credit Horticulture Veterinary Science Do you like to grow plants?
 Want to try your hand at it?
 This year-long class allows students to explore plant biology and classification, plant nutrition, soil quality, water quality and many other plant-related questions.
 Projects include landscape design, experimenting with soil types, pest control, and managing all facets of an entrepreneurial spring plant sale to cap off the year.
 Students will discuss the horticulture and landscaping industry (greenhouse, ornamental horticulture, hydroponics, etc.) and its importance to our economy.
 Students work in the greenhouse, school garden, and local food forest, and grow plants for themselves and for sale.
-Potential for articulated credits with Kalamazoo Valley Community College 2nd World Language Credit 3rd Science Credit Veterinary Science During the first semester, students will focus on anatomy, medical terminology, hematology, animal breeds, animal health and care, restraint and handling, veterinary lab procedures and parasitology.
-The second semester will combine continued classroom instruction on specific skills with field work in area veterinary clinics.
+Potential for articulated credits with Kalamazoo Valley Community College 2nd World Language Credit 3rd Science Credit 4th Related Math Credit During the first semester, students will focus on anatomy, medical terminology, hematology, animal breeds, animal health and care, restraint and handling, veterinary lab procedures and parasitology.
+The second semester will combine continued classroom instruction on specific skills with internships in local veterinary clinics.
 This program will introduce students to and help prepare students for various jobs in the field of veterinary medicine.
-Potential for articulated credits with Davenport University 2nd World Language Credit 3rd Science Credit
+Potential for articulated credits with Davenport University, Michigan State University 2nd World Language Credit 3rd Science Credit 4th Related Math Credit Credential option: Certified Veterinary Assistant (CVA) Texas Veterinary Medical Association

-Summary of Course Offerings (Number of Credits Per Class in Parentheses)
+Summary of Course Offerings

+(Number of Credits Per Class in Parentheses)